acecilia/NestLayout/Example/Pods/SugarEdges/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open the workspace found under the ```Example``` folder with Xcode.

 ## Installation